adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.5.14 =

+* Updated the readme.txt file to reflect that the plugin is tested and working with up to v4.0.2 of the FBIA plugin.
+* Updated the tags and description in the readme.txt file.
+* Updated the readme.txt file to include info regarding the new Open Graph targeting functionality.

 = 1.5.13 =